-- Introduce your team's collaborative research/scholarly/creative question or topic. - Describe how the proposed project is strongly rooted in existing research/scholarship/practice in the relevant fields and detail any additional relevant background information and rationale to demonstrate the need for the proposed project.
-This may include describing relevant preliminary study, data, or work by project personnel and/or providing background information on societal needs that the project will help to address. - State the long-term goal that the proposed project will contribute to and list the project's overall goal and specific objectives. - Summarize the significance and potential impact of the proposed project, including the potential of the project to advance relevant fields of research, scholarship, or practice.
+- Pose a clear research/scholarly/creative question or topic. - Detail relevant background information and rationale to demonstrate the need for the proposed project.
+This may include situating the project in existing literature, research, or practice in the relevant field(s); describing relevant preliminary study, data, or work by project personnel; and/or providing background information on societal needs that the project will help to address. - State the PI's long-term goal that the proposed project will contribute to and list the project's overall goal and specific objectives. - Summarize the significance and potential impact of the proposed project.
+In particular, describe how the project will contribute to the PI's long-term career trajectory/goals and advance relevant fields of research, scholarship, or practice. - o If the PI is developing a new area of research, scholarship, and/or creative endeavors, explain how the proposed project fits with the applicant's previous work and justify how the new direction will contribute to the PI's long-term career trajectory/goals.